-You will be offered a confidential HIV test as part of your routine antenatal care (see page 47).
-Your doctor or midwife will discuss, the test with you, and counselling will be available if the result is positive.
+Your doctor or midwife will discuss the test with you and counselling will be available if the result is positive.
 You can also go to a GUM clinic for an HIV test and advice.

-Current evidence suggests that an HIV positive mother in good health and without symptoms of the infection is unlikely to be adversely affected by pregnancy.
+Current evidence suggests that an HIV positive mother, in good health and without symptoms of the infection, is unlikely to be adversely affected by pregnancy.
 HIV positive mothers can pass on the virus through breastmilk.
-However, it is possible to reduce the risk of transmitting HIV to your baby during pregnancy and after birth (see box on page 52).
+However, it is possible to reduce the risk of transmitting HIV to your baby during pregnancy and after birth (see box on page 62).

-If you are HIV positive, talk to your doctor about your own health and the options open to you, or contact the organisations listed on page 183 for advice and counselling.
+If you are HIV positive, talk to your doctor about your own health and the options open to you.